rrmercer/estimation/README.md

 - Switch from CRA to vite! omg... when did that die...?
 - cors fixes
 - // TODO: remove? how to handle if the user has not put in one of the three levels?
+- Make the id the identifier/primary key instead of the username

 ---- MVP ----